florentdelgrange/stochastic-windows-storm/README.md

 ./storm-stochastic-windows
 ```
 Note that all storm's command line options are available.
-Note also that the strategy/scheduler synthesis is only available for the policy iteration solver.
+Note also that strategy/scheduler synthesis is only available for the policy iteration solver.
 To set it, run
 ```
 ./storm-stochastic-windows --minmax:method pi